krainboltgreene/jsonapi-realizer.rb/README.md

 An adapter must provide the following interfaces:

-  0. `find_via`, which tells the action how to find the model
+  0. `find_via`, describes how to find the model
+  0. `find_many_via`, describes how to find many models
-  0. `write_attributes_via`, which tells the action how to write an individual property
+  0. `write_attributes_via`, describes how to write an individual property
-  0. `save_via`, which tells the action how to save the model when it's done
+  0. `save_via`, describes how to save the model when it's done
+  0. `includes_via`, describes how to eager include related models
+  0. `sparse_fields_via`, describes how to only return certain fields

 You can also provide custom adapter interfaces: